-- > Access to online learning materials and background reading. - Seminars organised specifically for SYPA which will be held either virtually or in person (some of these will be targeted at members of either the Authority or the Local Pension Board, although open to all). - Targeted 'bite-size' 30-minute training sessions for Audit & Governance Committee members that will be held directly after the end of each Committee meeting. - > The opportunity to attend externally organised online events. - The opportunity to attend a selected range of externally organised in-person events. - An annual Members' Away Day with a range of speakers and topics for Authority and Board members to join together in undertaking learning and development.
+- Access to online learning materials and background reading. - Seminars organised specifically for SYPA which will be held virtually or in person with a hybrid option offered wherever practically feasible.
+Some of these will be targeted at members of either the Authority or the Local Pension Board, although each will be open to all. - Targeted 'bite-size' 30-minute training sessions for Audit & Governance Committee members that will be held directly after the end of each Committee meeting. - The opportunity to attend externally organised online events. - The opportunity to attend a selected range of externally organised in-person events. - An annual Members' Away Day with a range of speakers and topics for Authority and Board members to join together in undertaking learning and development.